-We first focus on the case in which all vertices have even degree, independently from planarity.
+We focus on the case in which all vertices have even degree, independently from the planarity of the spin ice.
 Consider a graph $\mathcal G$.
 It is very well known that Euler got interested in the problem of walks on graphs with the following property: starting from a certain vertex $v$, perform a walk on the graph $\mathcal G$ such that you never use the same edge twice.
 A Euler cycle starts at a vertex $v$ and ends in the vertex $v$.
 Euler proved the following theorem \cite{Euler1}:

 \textbf{Theorem} (Euler) \textit{Let $\mathcal G$ be a connected graph.
 Then, $\mathcal G$ has an Euler cycle if and only if every vertex $v$ has even degree $d_v$}.

 One direction of this theorem is rather obvious, as if a Euler cycle exists, necessary $d_v$ must be even.
 The theorem is powerful because it ensures that if all $d_v$ are even, the converse also applies.
 While an enumeration of the number of eulerian tours for undirected graph is an open problem, a formula for the number of eulerian orientations exists.
 Let $\mathcal G$ be a graph with degrees $d_v$.
 Then, the total number of Eulerian orientations $\epsilon(\mathcal G)$ is given by \cite{schrijver}: